rdiez/Tools/CheckIfAnyFilesModifiedRecently/README.txt

 at the backup destination directories.
 And this is what this script helps automate.
 The goal is to implement a cross-check system that provides early warnings for most failures at very low cost.

+Some common files are automatically ignored:
+- Any filenames starting with a dot (Unix hidden files, like .Trash-1000 or .directory)
+- Thumbs.db (Windows thumbnail cache files)

 Syntax:
   CheckIfAnyFilesModifiedRecently.sh <options...> <--> <directory name>

 Options:
  --help     displays this help text
- --version  displays the tool's version number (currently 1.01) --license  prints license information --since-minutes=xx   at least one file must have changed in the last xx minutes
+ --version  displays the tool's version number (currently 1.02) --license  prints license information --since-minutes=xx   at least one file must have changed in the last xx minutes